 • Disclosing

-Further, the OPC outlines that regardless of size, the Privacy Act covers any business that is:
+Furthermore, the OPC clarifies that, regardless of size, the Privacy Act applies to any business that is involved in activities such as:

 • A health service provider